JacobJ215/YOLO-NAS-SAM/README.md

 [GitHub](https://github.com/JacobJ215/YOLO-NAS-SAM/)

-This code demonstrates how to perform object detection and image segmentation using YOLO-NAS for object detection and SAM for image segmentation.
+This project demonstrates how to perform object detection and image segmentation using YOLO-NAS for object detection and SAM for image segmentation.
 YOLO-NAS developed by DeciAi is a state-of-the-art object detection model optimized for both accuracy and low-latency inference.
 SAM, on the other hand, is a powerful segmentation model developed by Meta AI.

 ## Technologies Used
 - Python